-1-The level presented represents the 90th percentile of the 10 sites tested.
+1-The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.

-2-The level presented represents the 90th percentile of the 10 sites tested.
-The action level for lead was exceeded at 1 of the 10 sites tested.
+2-The level presented represents the 90th percentile of the 20 sites tested.
+The action level for lead was exceeded at 2 of the 40 sites tested.

-3- Distribution system sample 4.
-Two required Sample sites analyzed (A)= Valhalla Well Supply (B)= North Broadway / Kensico Supply
+3- Distribution system sample ^{4.} Two required Sample sites analyzed ^{(A)=} Valhalla Well Supply ^{(B)=} North Broadway / Kensico Supply The State considers 50 pCi/L a level of concern for beta particles

 The previous table demonstrates that we have had no violations.
-We are proud to report that your drinking water meets or exceeds all Federal and State requirements.
+The New York State Health Department and North Castle Water District No.1 are concerned about lead in your drinking water.
+Although most homes have very low levels of lead in their drinking water, some homes in the community have lead levels above the action level of 15 parts per billion, or 0.015 milligrams of lead per liter of water.
+Under the State Sanitary Code we are required to have a program in place to minimize lead in your drinking water by utilizing a corrosion control system; this is currently in place by our water supplier Westchester County.
+We are in the process of sampling in order to correct the lead violation.
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead & copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
 Although the samples illustrated are only a few of the many constituents we have sampled for, some of which have had detects.
 The EPA has determined that your drinking water is safe at these levels.